adamtmorgan/NvStache/README.md

-# NvAdam - My personal NeoVim configuration.
+# NvAdam - My personal Neovim configuration.

 ## Setup

 First, make sure that the contents of this repo are stored in your home directory.
 On MacOS, this is in `~/.config/nvim`.

 LSP, linting, and formatting must be installed separately via Mason.
-Do this by opening the Mason interface inside of NeoVim by running `:Mason`.
+Do this by opening the Mason interface inside of Neovim by running `:Mason`.
 Follow the steps to install the following dependencies to support this config:

 - LSP
   - bash-language-server (bash)